-In this tutorial we will show you how to install Adminer on Ubuntu 18.04 LTS.
-For those of you who didn’t know, Adminer (formerly phpMinAdmin) is a full-featured database management tool written in PHP.
-Conversely to phpMyAdmin, it is a light weight application with these priorities in order: security, user experience, performance, feature set and size.
+In this tutorial, we will show you how to install Adminer on Ubuntu 18.04 LTS.
+For those of you who didn’t know, Adminer (formerly PHPMyAdmin) is a full-featured database management tool written in PHP.
+Conversely to phpMyAdmin, it is a lightweight application with these priorities in order: security, user experience, performance, feature set, and size.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
 I will show you through the step by step installation Adminer on Ubuntu 18.04 server.

 Step 1.
 First, make sure that all your system packages are up-to-date by running these following apt commands in the terminal.

 Step 2.
 Install LAMP (Linux, Apache, MariaDB, and PHP) server.

 A Ubuntu 18.04 LAMP server is required.
 If you do not have LAMP installed, you can follow our guide here.

 Step 3.
 Configuring MariaDB for Adminer.

 By default, MariaDB is not hardened.
 You can secure MariaDB using the mysql_secure_installation script. you should read and below each step carefully which will set a root password, remove anonymous users, disallow remote root login, and remove the test database and access to secure MariaDB: